The Global Disease Biology Program

 The Global Disease Biology major at UC Davis uses an integrated One Health approach to promote student understanding of the concept(s) of disease; the societal and personal impacts of past, present and future diseases; and the science behind disease discoveries, causes, evolution, diagnosis, treatment, and prevention.

-Throughout a series of core courses, issues related to human, animal, plant, and environmental health, along with the tools available to solve these problems, are introduced to provide students with real-world scenarios in which they can apply and advance their creative and critical thinking skills.
-The major includes a practicum project (senior research project), which each student designs to bridge the disciplines of the major in a manner that matches research and career interests and maximizes career prospects.
+Throughout a series of core courses, issues related to human, animal, plant, and environmental health—along with the tools available to solve these problems—are introduced to provide students with real-world scenarios in which they can apply and advance their creative and critical thinking skills.
+The major includes a practicum project (senior research project), which each GDB student designs to bridge the disciplines of the major in a manner that matches research and career interests and maximizes career prospects.

 Curriculum, Research Opportunities and Career Prospects

 An integral part of the GDB major is the practicum project, which typically takes place over 1-2 quarters during the student’s final year.
-This project (GDB 189) takes place under the direct guidance of a faculty mentor and can be lab or field-based research, or even a literature review on issues related to disease and health.
-Culminating in a senior thesis, this research experience prepares students to deal with real-world scenarios pertaining to global health challenges.
+This project (GDB 189) takes place under the direct guidance of a faculty mentor and can be lab-based research, field-based research, or a literature review on issues related to disease and health.
+Culminating in a senior thesis (GDB 189D), this research experience prepares students to deal with real-world scenarios pertaining to global health challenges.

 What is One Health?